Skip to main content

 • ADMISSION CONDITIONS

-• Candidates who hold or are in the process of obtaining a French baccalaureate in the general, technological or vocational sciences.
+• Candidates who hold or are preparing for a French baccalaureate in the general, technological or vocational sectors.

-Web address: https://allsh.univ-amu.fr/scolarite_admissions
+Web address: https://allsh.univ-amu.fr/fr/candidature-inscription/admission

 • STRUCTURE AND ORGANISATION